When 80% of 10-year-old girls are afraid of being fat, here are ways parents can help girls develop a positive body image.

 Books to Encourage Body Positivity

 In this hilarious and high energy ode to self esteem, a little girl knows that, no matter what she does, where she goes, or what other people think, she is special because “I’m ME!”
 That means that, even when she's not at her best — like when she wakes up with spectacular bedhead — she's still the same person underneath.
 Kids will laugh at the silliness of beaver breath and stinky toes, while adults will enjoy its celebration of individuality.
-David Catrow's vibrant and hilarious illustrations provide a confident girl of color as a role model, while Karen Beaumont's rhyming text makes for a great read-aloud.
+David Catrow's vibrant and hilarious illustrations provide a confident young girl as a role model, while Karen Beaumont's rhyming text makes for a great read-aloud.

 Brontorina Apatosaurus dreams of being a dancer and she's certainly graceful — but she's also huge!
 When she presents herself at Madame's dance studio, Clara and Jack are the only two students to urge Madame to let her join in... and when she does, against her better judgement, Brontorina proves to be very graceful but so tall that she crashes into the ceiling.
 But is the problem really Brontorina?
 This sweet and funny story encourages kids to consider talent and heart before appearance — and reminds them that many "rules" about what people should look like are easy to change.